-Column Description Locked Indicates whether the incident is locked or unlocked.
-Locking an incident prevents it from being overwritten with new data in subsequent scans.
-(To lock an incident, choose Workflow > Lock in the Discovery incident report.)
-Top Matches The maximum number of violations triggered by any given rule in the incident.
-Policy The policies that were violated by the content.
+Column Description

 Severity The severity of the incident: High, Medium, or Low.
 You define severity in the Severity & Action page of the Add rule wizard.
 For example: >0 matches = Low severity; >20 = Medium; >400 = High.
-You can also change an incidents severity (see Changing incident severity , page 69).
+You can also change an incidents severity (see Changing incident severity , page 70).

 Status The status of the incident.
+For example:

+• New

+• In process

+• Closed

+False Positive

+• Escalated

-For example: New In process Closed False Positive Escalated You can also add and filter by up to 17 custom statuses.
-See Changing incident status , page 68.
+You can also add and filter by up to 17 custom statuses.

+See Changing incident status, page 69.

+Top Matches The maximum number of violations triggered by any given rule in the incident.

 Violation Triggers The information that created the breach.